jphouminh71/CSCI4448-ObjectOrientedProgramming/README.md

 ### Single Responsibiliy Principle
 * Each class should only be responsible for one thing.
 Ask yourself, "Does adding this method or attribute concern the task this class is built to handle?"

+### Hollywood Principle
+* "Dont call us we will call you"

+This design principle states that we want our high-level components to call low-level components, not the other way around.
+Kind of like how in react you pass down props to children for them to do their work.

+This principle reiterates the dependency inversion principle: "Depend on abstractions, not concrete classes."

 <br>

 ## Interface vs Abstract Classes